Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: -Divisor Theory on Graphs

 \begin{conjecture} {\rm{({\bf Brill-Noether Existence for $\mathbb{R}$-Divisors on $G$})}} Fix two real numbers $r \geq 0,~ 2g-2 \geq d \geq 0$ and set $\rho(g,r,d)=g-(r+1)(g-d+r)$.
 If $\rho(g,r,d) \geq 0$, then there exists an $\mathbb{R}$-divisor of degree at most $d$ and rank equal to $r$ on $G$.
 Furthermore, if $g-d+r \geq 1$ then there exists an $\mathbb{R}$-divisor of degree equal to $d$ and rank equal to $r$ on $G$. \end{conjecture}

 \begin{remark} \rm Unlike in the case of divisors on graphs, Brill-Noether existence for $\mathbb{R}$-divisors does not directly generalise for $d>2g-2$.
-This subtlety arises since we allow $r,~d$ to be real numbers and can be resolved by restricting to them to the integers.
-Furthermore, for $\mathbb{R}$-divisors of degree greater than $2g-2$, an application of the Riemann-Roch theorem shows that the rank is to equal to the degree minus $g$ and addresses the Brill-Noether theory in this range. \end{remark}
+As an example, suppose that $G$ has genus at least one and consider $d_0=2g-1+n$ and $r_0=d_0-g+\epsilon$ for a positive real number $\epsilon$.
+Note that $\rho(g,r_0,d_0) \geq 0$ if $\epsilon$ is sufficiently small.
+However, since $d_0=2g-1+n>2g-2+n$, by Remark \ref{ranksub_rem}, Item \ref{third_item}, any $\mathbb{R}$-divisor $D$ of degree $d_0$ satisfies $r(D)=d_0-g<d_0-g+\epsilon=r_0$.
+Hence, $G$ does not have a divisor of degree at most $d_0$ and rank equal to $r_0$.
+This subtlety arises since we allow $r,~d$ to be real numbers and can be resolved by restricting them to the integers.
+Furthermore, for $\mathbb{R}$-divisors of degree strictly greater than $2g-2+n$ the rank is equal to the degree minus $g$ and addresses the Brill-Noether theory in this range.
+We will not deal with the range $(2g-2,2g-2+n]$ in the present work and point to Remark \ref{ranksub_rem}, Item \ref{third_item} for hints in this direction. \end{remark}